alishams21/lineagentic/README.md

 ### Architecture

-The following figure illustrates the architecture behind the Lineagentic, which is essentially a multi-layer architecture front-end, backend and agentic AI algorithm that leverages a chain-of-thought process to construct lineage across various script types.
+The following figure illustrates the architecture behind the Lineagentic-flow, which is essentially a multi-layer architecture front-end, backend and agentic AI algorithm that leverages a chain-of-thought process to construct lineage across various script types.

 ![Architecture Diagram](images/architecture.png)

 ## Graph data model
-Lineagentic uses a graph data model to store lineage data. using graph data model  will help a lot for visulization and querying.
+Lineagentic-flow uses a graph data model to store lineage data. using graph data model  will help a lot for visulization and querying.
 Also can be simply extended to support new data models requirements.

 ![Graph data model](images/model.png)